 There are few pricing models when it comes to online advertising.
-There are CPCs (Cost per Click), CPMs (Cost per Mile), CPAs (Cost per Action), CPVs (Cost per View).
-CPC are used in link advertising (like Google Adwords), CPMs are mostly used in display or email marketing, CPAs are used to pay for defined user action, like registration or purchase (it is also called a performance model) and CPVs are used as a price metrics for online video advertising.
-For example, Cost per Click shows how much an advertiser is going to pay for one user click on one of the advertiser’s links.
+There are CPCs (Cost per Click), CPMs (Cost per Mile), CPAs (Cost per Action), and CPVs (Cost per View).
+CPC is used in link advertising (like Google Adwords), CPMs are mostly used in display or email marketing, CPAs are used to pay for defined user action, like registration or purchase (it is also called a performance model) and CPVs are used as a price metrics for online video advertising.
+For example, Cost per Click shows how much an advertiser is going to pay for one user to click on one of the advertiser’s links.

 Defining our product we decided to introduce a new pricing model as we had a feeling that none of the above is applicable for audio.
 This is how Cost per Play was brought to the market.

-In other words, it defines a price that the advertiser is going to pay for playing one ad played to one, unique listener.
+In other words, it defines a price that the advertiser is going to pay for playing one ad played to the unique listener.
 Sometimes we also use Cost per Playout but both terms describe the same (Cost per Play is just easier to pronounce).

 In case there are multiple advertisers bidding for the same ad space, the one offering the highest price wins, and if there are multiple free slots in one ad space, slots are sold as long as they are available from highest to lowest possible bid.